ashishcssom/How-to-set-up-python-on-Window-10/Readme.md

 > How to Install Pip on Python?

--  VisualInstalling pip in your embedded python is easy.
+-  Installing pip in your embedded python is easy.
 First, you just have to edit the python39._pth file inside your python directory.
 Then add Lib/site-packages on the top, then uncomment the import site
 ```python
 Lib/site-packages
 python37.zip